- Practical Quantitative Gold Prospecting Methods: Moving from Guesswork to Measured Data

 - Coarse Gold (CG): 5-10 mm

-- The Grade Estimate: By recording the number of “colors” or specks per size category per unit volume of material processed, you can extrapolate a rough grade estimate (e.g., grams per cubic yard or tonne).
+- The Grade Estimate: By recording the number of “” or specks per size category per unit volume of material processed, you can extrapolate a rough grade estimate (e.g., grams per cubic yard or tonne).
 This data is invaluable for deciding if an area warrants further, larger-scale testing.

 Systematic Bulk Sampling with SYOGM Recovery Systems